ckan/ideas/specs/showcase/showcase-spec.md

 Stage 2: Some way for the public to submit or directly add (inactive) Showcase items.
 See below for possible methods of submission.
 Note that some of these methods may require notification and moderation by a site admin before an item becomes publicly accessible on the website.

-Stage 3: A standalone Showcase site where the community of data users can add examples of dataset use from many separate sources.
+Stage 3: A standalone Showcase site where the community of data users can add showcase items from many separate sources.
 An extension running on each CKAN site may interact with the standalone Showcase to update its own catalogue of Showcase items.

 ### Adding Showcase items